What is Public Infrastructure?

-- Transport infrastructure – Bridges, roads, airports, rail transport, etc.
+- Transportation infrastructure – Bridges, roads, airports, rail transport, etc.

 - Water infrastructure – Water supply, water resource management, flood management, proper sewage and drainage systems, coastal restoration infrastructure

-- Power and energy infrastructure – Power grid, power stations, wind turbines, windmills, solar panels
+- Power and energy infrastructure – Power grid, power stations, wind turbines, gas pipelines, solar panels

 - Telecommunications infrastructure – Telephone network, broadband network, WiFi services

-- Political infrastructure – Governmental institutions like courts of law, regulatory bodies, etc.; Public security services like the police force, defense, etc.
+- Political infrastructure – Governmental institutions such as courts of law, regulatory bodies, etc.; Public security services such as the police force, defense, etc.

 - Educational infrastructure – Public schools and universities, public training institutes

-- Health infrastructure – Public hospitals, subsidized health check-ups, etc.
+- Health infrastructure – Public hospitals, subsidized health clinics, etc.